-Unless the context otherwise requires, references in this prospectus to the "Company," "Cipher," "we," "us" or "our" refers to Cipher Mining Technologies, Inc., prior to the consummation of the Business Combination and to Cipher Mining Inc. and its consolidated subsidiaries following the Business Combination.
+Unless the context otherwise requires, references in this Annual Report on Form 10-K to the "Company," "Cipher," "we," "us" or "our" refer to Cipher Mining Technologies Inc., prior to the consummation of the Business Combination and to Cipher Mining Inc. and its consolidated subsidiaries following the Business Combination.